tgc77/mocker_builder/README.md

 # Mocker Builder
-Testing tools for mocking and patching based on pytest_mock mocker features.
+Testing tools for mocking and patching based on pytest_mock mocker features but with improvements.

 ### Installation
 ```